Updated: Dec 15, 2022

 When life becomes overwhelming, it’s important to become aware.

 We might all experience a moment in our day where we just feel a little stressed, somehow uneasy in the body and mind.
 You could be at your day job (working from home or on site) and feel mentally exhausted after having to focus for hours.
 You might be on holidays with all the time and joy in the world, but still, have that sensation pop up.
 There isn’t really a time or place for it, it’s just something one can experience in the day-to-day; especially in the Western culture where we all live a fast-paced lifestyle.
-A lot of our energy doesn’t get space to settle, breath and expand.
+A lot of our energy doesn’t get space to settle, breathe and expand.
 Calmly.

 We are rarely asked by others: what makes you truly happy?
 What could you do more of?
 When do you feel the most alive, empowered, and purposeful?